skyjia/repogen/README.md

 Output to a Markdown document:
 ```
-$ github-repo-gen -u USERNAME > /path/to/your/document.md
+$ repogen -u USERNAME > /path/to/your/document.md
 ```